 Donald's eyes were almost closed: one elbow on the table supporting his chin on the palm of his hand.
 The sharp tone in Yvonne's voice brought him round with a start.
 "Donald.
 Don't forget you are walking Rachel to school today.
 I have to go and see to your nanna.
 So you better get a move on."

 He grimaced as Rachel gave him a Cheshire cat style grin, showing her braces.
 "When will she be old enough to go on her own?"

 Yvonne held the door to the hallway open.
 "Stop whinging and get a move on please."
 She slotted the last few dishes into the dishwasher as Donald and Rachel put on coats and shoes, then joined them in the hallway.

 Rachel was ready to go, standing on the second step bouncing slightly.
 She leaned in close to her mum's ear.
-"I know what daddy got you for your birthday."
-The information was almost bursting out of her.
-"It's red.
+"I know what daddy got you for your birthday," the information was almost bursting out of her, "It's red.
 And you wear it."
-Her eyes twinkled.
+Her eyes pulsed and twinkled.

 A loud thud was followed by the sound of breaking glass.
 The strap on Donald's school bag had snapped as he threw it onto his shoulder, toppling a vase on its way to the floor.

 Yvonne thought for just over three seconds then clicked into action, looking from Rachel to Donald as she spoke.
 "Don’t take your shoes off, and don't touch any of this glass."
 She returned to the kitchen and gestured them to follow.
 "Donald, empty your bag.
 I think there's a couple of old ones in the garage, I'll go and get one."